GoogleCloudPlatform/cloud-foundation-fabric/blueprints/networking/hub-and-spoke-peering/README.md

 One other topic that needs to be considered when using peering is the limit of 25 peerings in each peering group, which constrains the scalability of design like the one presented here.

-The example has been purposefully kept simple to show how to use and wire the VPC modules together, and so that it can be used as a basis for more complex scenarios.
+The blueprint has been purposefully kept simple to show how to use and wire the VPC modules together, and so that it can be used as a basis for more complex scenarios.
 This is the high level diagram:

 ![High-level diagram](diagram.png "High-level diagram")